 Lower School (K-4)

 Our full-day kindergarten through fourth grade program, in self-contained homerooms, provides a nurturing and stimulating environment in which academics are presented through a variety of full-class, partnered, and independent activities.
 Homeroom teachers teach math, reading, writing, and social studies.
-Our lower school program sets the groundwork for each student to delight in their discoveries, master new skills, and relish the satisfaction of contributing to the Maret community.
+Our lower school program sets the groundwork for each elementary school student to delight in their discoveries, master new skills, and relish the satisfaction of contributing to the Maret community.

 The Joy of Learning